pvalderas/iot-enhanced-business-process-infrastructure/README.md

 * Event bus: it supports the asynchronous communication required by the infrastructure based on a publish/subscribe patter.
 The RabbitMQ  queue-based message broker is currently supported.

-* IoT microservices: they are the microservices in charge of controlling IoT devices.
+* IoT Devices: they are the microservices in charge of controlling IoT devices.
 We support two type of interaction with IoT microservices: (1) Synchronously through REST invoations and (2) Asynchronously through publish/subscribe communicatio through the event bus.

 In order to create the BP Controller, the Action Performer, the Context Manager and the Synchronous and Asychronous IoT microservices we provide the following tool-support.